 There are services available in Chicxulub, including small supermarkets, restaurants, and pharmacies, a “Mercado” for fresh fruits and vegetables, and bakeries to buy your fresh baguettes.
 There is a very good public bus and van service between Chicxulub and Progreso, where there is frequent bus service to downtown Mérida.
 Chicxulub is a good place to use as a base for exploring the area.

 You are close to Mérida, haciendas, Maya ruins and the ADO bus service for transportation all over the peninsula.
 At the beach, there is a season of winter “Norte” storms that can make the beach harsh and cool but this becomes the perfect time to take a trip to Merida and visit some archaeological sites.
 The year-round population of ex-pats is minimal and current residents estimate it at around 100 or so with an extra 200 or more coming in as snowbirds during the winter months.

 If you want to learn how to move to Mexico and what the requirements are for retiring and living here you can read all the details here.

 Where to eat in Chixulub:

 Capitain Flores Calle.23 no 38 entre 16 y 18, Chicxulub 97320, Mexico

 There is a pharmacy in the pueblo, and a medical clinic; but if you need something more you can go to Conkal to the 24-hour pharmacy.
 There is also a doctor that will help you fill just about any prescription for $35 pesos, but you have to know what you want first.
-They will not usually diagnose your problems, but will take your pulse and fill out a prescription you take next door.
-The dentist is on the main road in the block just past the palacio, next to laundry.
-Closest hospital is in Merida.
+They will not usually diagnose your problems but will take your pulse and fill out a prescription you take next door.
+The dentist is on the main road in the block just past the Palacio, next to the laundry.
+The closest hospital is in Merida.